hack-shack/glowfire/README.md

 Release video: https://youtu.be/QseUhKPJywU

-# glowfire
+# Description
-graphical low-fidelity REPL environment
+glowfire: graphical low-fidelity REPL environment
+Python for pocket computers.
+Designed for creative programming.
+Reference hardware is the [SQFMI beepy (2023)](https://github.com/sqfmi/beepy-hardware).
-Python for pocket computers. glowfire is a fork of snakeware for the Raspberry Pi and Memory LCD.
+glowfire is a fork of [snakeware](https://github.com/joshiemoore/snakeware) for the Raspberry Pi and Memory LCD.

+# Features
+  * pygame on the SQFMI beepy.
+Renders directly to framebuffer: no X, OpenGL, GPU, etc.
+  * beepy-sdk: a full beepy developer SDK.
+Builds SDL2, RP2040 firmware, Bluetooth codecs, etc. on the beepy itself.
+Self-hosting.
+  * snakewm: snakeware window manager, a Python userland
+  * sound using USB audio dongle or Bluetooth (experimental)

 # Requirements
   * SQFMI beepy (2023)